-5.2.1.3.
 Discussion.
-These results replicate the behavioral findings of Study 1: (1) they replicate opportunity cost neglect with incentivized choices, (2) they indicate an effect of opportunity cost salience in repeated choices, and (3) they are consistent with the interpretation that not only choices, but also WTP judgments neglect opportunity costs.
+These results replicate the behavioral findings of Study 1: (1) they replicate opportunity cost neglect with incentivized choices, (2) they indicate an effect of opportunity cost salience in intensive repeated choices, and (3) they are consistent with the interpretation that not only choices, but also WTP judgments are made while neglecting opportunity costs.